a-sit-plus/signum/docs/docs/migration.md

 1. the ASN.1 implementation moved out of Signum into the dedicated `awesn1` modules
 2. many formerly closed, enum-like or sealed-style algorithm surfaces are now intentionally extensible
+3. package regrouping moved several public types into more specific subpackages

 The second point is the more important semantic change.